Ginseng, Panax ginseng tablets or capsules

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to ginseng, other herbs, plants, medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to ginseng, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
-Follow the directions on the package labeling, or take as directed by your health care professional.
-If this medicine upsets your stomach, take it with food.
-Do not take this medicine more often than directed.
+Take this supplement by mouth with a glass of water.
+Follow the directions on the package labeling, or take as directed by your care team.
+If this supplement upsets your stomach, take it with food.
+Do not take this supplement more often than directed.